vlopezalvarez/draft-contreras-opsawg-scheduling-oam-tests/README.md

-# A YANG Data Model for Network Diagnosis by scheduling sequences of OAM tests
+# A YANG Data Model for Network Diagnosis by Scheduling Sequences of OAM Tests

 This is the working area for the individual Internet-Draft, "A YANG Data Model for Network Diagnosis by scheduling sequences of OAM tests".